 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Manorville is a great place for families with children to consider.
 First of all, many other families with children live here, making Manorville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Manorville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Manorville’s overall crime rate is lower than average for the country.
+Finally, Manorville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The overall education level of Manorville citizens is substantially higher than the typical US community, as 29.68% of adults in Manorville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Manorville citizens is substantially higher than the typical US community, as 29.68% of adults in Manorville have at least a bachelor's degree.

 Manorville is a somewhat ethnically-diverse town.
 The people who call Manorville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manorville residents report their race to be White, followed by Asian.
 Important ancestries of people in Manorville include Italian, Irish, German, Polish, and English.